How to File a Colorado LLC or Corporation Amendment

 FAQ

-• You don’t need an attorney to file the Articles of Organization, Articles of Incorporation, or Articles of Amendment.
+• You’re not required to have an attorney file the Articles of Organization, Articles of Incorporation, or Articles of Amendment.
 However, Colorado has several kinds of forms and requirements for each, so if you aren’t well-versed on the legal requirements for forming an LLC or corporation, you may wish to consult a professional.

-• Articles of Amendment or Amended and Restated Articles of Organization/Incorporation can change the company’s business name as well as its management structure and ownership.
-Changes regarding the registered agent or principal office require separate forms.
+• Articles of Amendment or Amended and Restated Articles of Organization/Incorporation can change the company’s business name as well as its management structure, ownership, business email, business purpose, and stock information (for corporations).
+Changes regarding the registered agent or principal office address require separate forms.

-• LLCs and corporations are required to submit periodic reports, but this isn’t the same as filing Articles of Amendment, which is only required for name updates and changes to the business structure.
+• LLCs and corporations are required to submit Colorado periodic reports annually, but this isn’t the same as filing Articles of Amendment, which is only required for changes to the information in your business formation documents.

 • Articles of Amendment are filed online and therefore are filed right away.
 Processing times vary, but filings are usually complete within a few business days.